apalache-mc/apalache/docs/src/apalache/types-and-annotations.md

 a <: b == a
 ```

-This operator does not nothing else but returns its first argument, so the standard TLA+
+This operator does nothing else but returns its first argument, so the standard TLA+
 tools will ignore the second argument, which contains a type annotation.
 Our model checker
 interprets the second argument of the operator ``<:`` as a type annotation.
 (This also means that you should not assign any other meaning to ``<:`` in your specifications.)